mkrell23/NowPlaying/README.md

 * Displays the provider of the movie in the console with the rating and synopsis.
 * Saves to text file?

-User needs a key for the Utelly API, saved in a file called UtellyKey.txt
+User needs a key for the APIs used, saved in a text file.
+See the gitignore or WebInteraction code for details.